dtcc-platform/dtcc-deepfacade/README.md

-# DTCC Template
+# DTCC DeepFacade

-DTCC Template is a template for creating clean and simple Python packages that include C++ code.
+Get pixel coordinates of windows in a facade from street view image

 Highlights: